IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

 - VA421 - In the car display page, the users should be able to select specific filters which allow a more detailed result.
-(Front Page Results)
+  - FP - Front Page Results
-- VA422 - Once the specific fitlers are selected, the Webpage will send those parameters to the DB (Front Page Results)
+- VA422 - Once the specific filters are selected, the Webpage will send those parameters to the DB.
+  - FP - Front Page Results
-- VA423 - The DB will obtain the cars that allign with the filters and then return them to the Webpage (Front Page Results)
+- VA423 - The DB will obtain the cars that align with the filters and then return them to the Webpage.
+  - FP - Front Page Results
+  - NS - Natural Language Processing.
 - VA424 - The cars that with that filter should be displayed to the user.
-(Front Page Results)
+  - FP - Front Page Results

 **Priority**: Very High